ddmitov/perl-executing-browser/README.md

 **Development goodies:**
 * WebKit Web Inspector can be invoked from context menu.
 * Local scripts and pages can be edited in external editor using context menu entry.
 * PEB can interact with the built-in Perl 5 debugger.
 Any Perl script can be selected and loaded for debugging in an HTML graphical interface.
 Output from debugger commands is displayed together with the syntax highlighted source code of the debugged script and it's included modules.
-Different versions of Perl can be selected for every debugging session.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
 * Every Perl 5 script can be displayed as syntax highlighted source code.
 * Extensive optional logging of all browser activities, including the execution of local scripts.